denego/vuex-inject/README.md

 ## Conditional injection

-Conditional injection may help implement dynamic feature toggles.
+Conditional injections may help implement dynamic feature toggles.
 If the module, we are injecting from, has `isInjectable` (default name) getter and its value is `false`, then all the parts injected from that module will return default (original) values, until `isInjectable` getter become `true`.